Wellcome Investigator in Science and Professor of Cell Biology

-Our laboratory is interested in two main areas related to cellular and cytoskeletal organisation: 1) the molecular mechanisms underlying microtubule nucleation; and 2) the regulation of cell polarity, in a systems context, under both normal and stress conditions.
-In both areas we use the fission yeast Schizosaccharomyces pombe as a model eukaryotic organism.
-We combine classical and molecular genetic analysis with live-cell fluorescence microscopy, biochemistry, proteomics and computational modeling.
+We are interested in two general areas related to cellular organisation: 1) regulation of cell polarity, under both normal and stress conditions, and 2) the molecular mechanisms underlying microtubule nucleation.
+In both areas we use fission yeast Schizosaccharomyces pombe as a model single-celled eukaryote.
+We combine classical and molecular genetic analysis with live-cell fluorescence microscopy, biochemistry, proteomics/phosphoproteomics, and structural biology methods.

 Cell polarity in fission yeast is regulated by multiple internal cues that cooperate and compete with each other.
 The